barryclark/jekyll-now/_posts/2018-7-12-day-thirteen.md

 _note: This graph looks proportionally the same as the other graph, but is a factor of 7058 smaller in value and has different units.
 The errors are significantly smaller than the results I got yesterday, which were an incorrect application of Poisson statistics since counts/s are not integer values_

 ---
+Tomorrow, I want to tackle the FWHM problem, then I'll decide if the code is actually any good at source detection.
+When it inevitably is not great, I'll make it better until it is.